Australia national rugby union team: 2020s

 2024 started well for Australia, who beat Wales 25–16 in their first match of the year under new coach Joe Schmidt, who gave 7 debutants their first cap.
 Liam Wright was named the captain for this match, becoming the most inexperienced Australian captain since Ken Catchpole captained Australia in his debut against Fiji in 1961.
 In the second match, they won 36–28, and thus retained the James Bevan Trophy.
 The Wallabies then went on to beat Georgia 40–29, giving the team a 100% record in the 2024 mid-year rugby union tests for 2024.
 The 2024 Rugby Championship saw the Wallabies finish at last place - they lost to South Africa twice in a row at home, with both results being highly in favour of the visitors, despite improvements from the team in each match.
 They beat Argentina in a close victory in La Plata, but were destroyed 27–67, this result being the most points Australia had ever conceded in a rugby union match.
-The next match against the All Blacks was a tight affair - they were down 21–0 after 20 minutes, but the Wallabies had a spirited comeback that saw them fall just short of victory at 28-31 for James Slipper's 139th test match, on par with George Gregan.
+The next match against the All Blacks was a tight affair - they were down 21–0 after 20 minutes, but the Wallabies had a spirited comeback that saw them fall just short of victory at 28-31 for James Slipper's 140th Test match, overtaking George Gregan as the Wallabies' most capped player.
 The next match in Wellington saw the Wallabies take a rare lead in New Zealand, leading 13-12 just before the break but the All Blacks scored on halftime to go into the sheds 19-13 - unfortunately, Australia fell apart after the break and lost 13–33.
 In Schmidt's first year in charge of the Wallabies, the Wallabies played 13 tests, winning 6 and losing 7.

 In February 2025, it was confirmed that Schmidt would resign as head coach following the conclusion of the 2025 Rugby Championship.
 His decision was motivated by family reasons although he did suggest he would be willing to stay on in an advisory role.
 This decision meant Rugby Australia would be looking for their fifth coach in the six years.
 On 30 April 2025, Rugby Australia revealed that Schmidt would extend his tenure as coach of Australia into mid-2026, with Les Kiss to succeed him as head coach of Australia afterwards.
 In August 2025, having been 22–0 down to South Africa after 20 minutes in the opening round of the 2025 Rugby Championship, they went on to score 38 unanswered points in a 38–22 victory to win for the first time at Ellis Park Stadium since their 1963 tour of South Africa.
+Australia finished third overall in the 2025 Rugby Championship.